seaprep-ap-cs/lectureNotes/lab-notes/Lab 7 - Parameters and Objects.md

 ### Method 3

-`round2`, which accepts a double and returns an integer that represents the double that is truncated to two decimal places and then properly rounded up or down.
+`round2`, which accepts a double and returns a double that is truncated to two decimal places and then properly rounded up or down.
 We will assume positive values only.

 For example:
 `round2(3.488834)` would return `3.49`